 In commemoration with Swami Vivekananda's Birth Centenary in the year 1963, Swami Santoshananda, the then Secretary of Students' Home too many short and long term initiatives.
-The foremost among them was to build a Government sponsored Public Library & Free reading room namely "Vivekananda Centenary Library".
+The foremost among them was to build a Government aided Public Library & Free reading room namely "Vivekananda Centenary Library".
 It is one of the best libraries in this region that caters to the needs of the students of the Home as well as of Shilpapitha and local readers.
-It has a stock of more than 1500 books on various subjects including text and reference books for school and college students.
-Numerous journals and periodicals and five reputed Newspapers are made available for the readers and inquisitors.
+It has a stock of more than 17000 books on various subjects including text and reference books for school and college students.
+Numerous journals and periodicals and Six reputed Newspapers in different languages are made available for the readers and inquisitors.

 The Homeopathic Dispensary:

 A homeopathic dispensary is regularly held in the Students' Home campus on every Sunday .
 This dispensary has been doing a yeoman's service to the local people.
 It treats more than 800 patients weekly.
 One more unit on every Wednesday is also conducted in the Vijnanananda Smriti Mandir, the ancestral house of Swami Vijnananda, a monastic disciple of Sri Ramakrishna.

 Vivekananda Study Circle:

 Apart from Religious Class on every Sunday, weekly meetings are held on every Saturday of the Vivekananda Study Circle, a congregation of the inmates of the Students' Home and the local interested youths under the guidance of the monastic members to propagate the nation-building ideas of Swami Vivekananda.